matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 other cases this should **reduce** security issues (see https://github.com/vector-im/element-web/releases/tag/v1.7.3 or the appendix for examples).

+## Unstable prefix

+No unstable prefix should be necessary as clients aren't required to send reply fallbacks for all messages since version 1.3 of the Matrix specification, which changed the wording from "MUST" to "SHOULD".

 ## Appendix A: Support for rich replies in different clients